Nevenall/sufficient-reason/Setting/Focus.md

 ### Voudoun

  Voudoun is a complex art, though rich might be a better word.
 It's essential roots are slavery, despair, and subversive synthesis of aspects of the tyrant culture.
 The power of Voudoun is idiosyncratic, but most practitioners believe it comes from extremes of power disparity.
-Practitioner seeks alliances beyond hope with Loa; nnpowers that transcend death, enslavement, and the extremity of their condition.
+Practitioner seeks alliances beyond hope with Loa; for powers that transcend death, enslavement, and the extremity of their condition.

  **Associated Abilities** - Art, Athletics, Awareness, Belief Systems, Carousing, Crafts, Empathy, Intimidation, Lucid Dreaming, Medicine, Meditation, Streetwise